fesvillar/Project2_Data_Students-EN/README.md

 In this project I downloaded a kaggle dataset https://www.kaggle.com/spscientist/students-performance-in-exams with the performance of students from a fictional school.
-The following analysis was carried out assuming that the preparatory course is paid for.
+The following analysis was carried out assuming that the preparatory course is paid.

 ![](Images/1.png)